storybookjs/vitest-plugin/README.md

+## ⚠️ Attention!

+This plugin is now integrated into Storybook Test addon.
+Please use it instead, and [refer to the docs here](https://storybook.js.org/docs/writing-tests/test-addon).

 # Storybook Vitest Plugin

 The Storybook Vitest plugin transforms story files into test files using the portable stories API, providing a seamless integration with Vitest.